Menu

 Should anyone wish to look at the syllabus, or discuss further, please feel free to ring the office and arrange an appointment with our RE leader, who will be happy to talk about the structure and content of our RE lessons.

-The aims of the Herts Agreed Syllabus for RE are that all pupils develop knowledge and understanding of sources of wisdom and their impact whilst exploring personal and critical responses.
+This Agreed Syllabus for RE aims to ensure that all pupils develop knowledge and understanding of sources of wisdom and their impact whilst exploring personal and critical responses.

 • know, understand and explore the significance and impact of sacred texts, other sources of wisdom and ways of expressing meaning

-• express ideas and insights about the nature of beliefs, values and practices and their impact upon the identity of individuals and communities
+• express ideas and insights about the nature of beliefs, values and practices and their impact on the identity of individuals and communities locally, nationally and globally

-• recognise and explore the diversity which exists within and between religious traditions
+• recognise and explore similarities and differences which exist within and between religious and non-religious worldviews

-• express with increasing discernment their personal reflections, critical responses and connections to faith and belief enquiring into philosophical, moral and ethical issues
+• express with increasing discernment their personal reflections, critical responses and connections to faith and belief enquiring into and responding to spiritual, philosophical, moral and ethical issues

-• engage with the questions and answers offered by religions and worldviews concerning ultimate questions and human responsibility
+• engage with the questions and responses offered by religions and worldviews concerning ultimate questions and human responsibility

 • develop the skills required to engage with others in dialogue and to cooperate in society with respect and compassion